capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 - The application will have a dark and light mode

 #### Security
-- The applicationm will make use of secure data solutions such as Firebase and OAuth for security.
+- The application will make use of secure data solutions such as Firebase and OAuth for security.

 #### Resiliency
 - The application will prompt user to confirm they want to navigate away from page if work is in progress.